aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `fresh_white_list_readins` - (Optional, Available in 1.148.0+) The read-only instances to which you want to synchronize the IP address whitelist.
   * If the instance is attached with a read-only instance, you can use this parameter to synchronize the IP address whitelist to the read-only instance.
 If the instance is attached with multiple read-only instances, the read-only instances must be separated by commas (,).
   * If the instance is not attached with a read-only instance, this parameter is empty.
 * `parameters` - (Optional) Set of parameters needs to be set after DB instance was launched.
 Available parameters can refer to the latest docs [View database parameter templates](https://www.alibabacloud.com/help/doc-detail/26284.htm) .
+See [`parameters`](#parameters) below.
 * `force_restart` - (Optional, Available in 1.75.0+) Set it to true to make some parameter efficient when modifying them.
 Default to false.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.